setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 is string or object.
-Internaly is used the value `stroke-dasharray` so if you defin the value as **string** you can specify the size and the spacing of the dashes.
+Internaly is used the value `stroke-dasharray` so if you define the value as **string** you can specify the size and the spacing of the dashes.
 For more precise dashes calculations you can define the value as an object with explicit number of dashes and spacing.

 ###### Example: :scroll:
 `dash="10 10"` - as String with 10px big dashes and 10px spacing.
 Or just `dash="10"`